What are original equipment tyres?

 These so called “replacement market” tyres are designed independently from the vehicle with no partnership between the car and tyre manufacturers.

-Replacing the original equipment tyres on your vehicle with replacement market tyres could be beneficial since these tyres may include new technology and provide better performance.
+Replacing the original equipment tyres on your vehicle with replacement market tyres could be beneficial since these tyres may include new technology and provide better performance and be less expensive.

 Two considerations are essential to correctly choose your new model of tyre: